arachne-framework/architecture/adr-003-config-implementation.md

       [Eyeball](https://jena.apache.org/documentation/tools/eyeball-getting-started.html)
       (although, unfortunately, Eyeball does not seem to be well maintained.)
-- Jena's api is aggressively object oriented and at odds with Clojure idioms.
+- Jena's API is aggressively object oriented and at odds with Clojure idioms.
     - Mitigation: Write a data-oriented wrapper (note: I have a working proof of concept already.)